 Facsimile: (649) 921 8820

-See the High Commission
+Check the High Commission

-website for information about opening hours and temporary closures that may affect service provision.
+Australian High Commission website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency, if you are unable to contact the High Commission or Consulate-General you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
-If calling from New Zealand call 0800 445 639.
+If you are unable to contact the High Commission or Consulate-General in a consular emergency, contact the 24-hour Consular Emergency Centre on 0800 445 639 or +61 2 6261 3305.
+From within Australia, call 1300 555 135.

 Natural disasters, severe weather and climate

-Earthquake Commission includes:
+Earthquake Commission recommends:

-- Move no more than a few steps to a safe place, drop, cover and hold on
+- Move no more than a few steps to a safe place, drop, cover and hold on.

 - Do not attempt to run outside.

 - Stay away from windows, chimneys, and shelves containing heavy objects.

-- Hold on and stay there, and protect your head and body with a pillow and blankets.
+- Protect your head and body with a pillow and blankets.

 - Move as short a distance as possible to find a clear spot, away from buildings, trees and power lines.
-Drop to the ground.